Can Asbestos Affect Dogs?

 • Irish Setters

-Evidence supports that male dogs are more likely to develop mesothelioma from asbestos exposure than female dogs.5
+Evidence also supports that male dogs are more likely to develop mesothelioma from asbestos exposure than female dogs.5

-How to Reduce Risk of Mesothelioma
+How to Reduce the Risk of Mesothelioma

-• During Renovation: Remodeling projects can disturb asbestos and release it into the air.
-Workers wear protective equipment during renovations, but pets are often not considered.2 Dogs may also lick at damaged surfaces or asbestos dust that has settled.
-Protect dogs during home projects by keeping them out of the home temporarily until the work is complete.
+Remodeling projects can disturb asbestos and release it into the air.
+Workers wear protective equipment during renovations, but pets are often not considered.2

 1. Pets, Asbestos Exposure, and Mesothelioma.
 The Animal Health Foundation.
 Published December 5, 2018. https://www.animalhealthfoundation.org/blog/2018/12/pets-asbestos-exposure-and-mesothelioma/